pvdz/preval/tests/cases/normalize/optional/null_prop.md

 ## Todos triggered

-- Method on primitive was not found, do we miss anything?
+- (todo) Method on primitive was not found, do we miss anything?

 ## Globals